 - Articles submitted to non-compliant publishers cannot use Wellcome funds to pay APCs.
 See list of compliant publishers.

-- The fund does not cover commissioned reviews, conference proceedings, letters, or page/colour charges.
-What COAF covers.
+- The fund does not cover commissioned (invited) reviews, conference proceedings, letters, page/colour charges so you need to use other funds such as your grant.
+See What COAF covers.

-- The policy applies to Wellcome Trust Centres.
+- The policy applies to researchers in Wellcome Trust Centres.

-- For further information see the Wellcome Trust’s COAF page and the open access policies of the partner charities:
+- Full details are on the Wellcome’s COAF page and the open access policies of the partner charities:

 Monographs & book chapters

-The Wellcome Trust policy also applies to scholarly monographs and book chapters.
+Wellcome policy also applies to scholarly monographs and book chapters.
 See ‘Complying with our Open Access policy’ .

-- check if publisher is on list of Wellcome Trust list of compliant publishers for APCs since 1 April 2017.
+- Check if publisher is on list of Wellcome list of compliant publishers for APCs since 1 April 2017.

 - Please contact the Bodleian APC team before confirming selection of gold (paid) route with journal, to check funds are available and the journal is funder-compliant: email email@example.com.